bellmatthewf/matthewbell.dev/src/posts/blog/fantasy-basketball.md

 ![FantazScores rankings page](../../static/fantazscores/rankings.png)

-This page allows us to view ZScore rankings of all NBA players.
+This page allows us to view z-score rankings of all NBA players.
 It is filterable by team, timeframe, and season.
-We can also recompute value by <i>punting</i> categories.
+We can also recompute value by punting (omitting) categories from the overall ranking calculation.
 It is also sortable by any column.

 Without even adding any programming into the mix, the math alone to calculate these values can get complicated, especially for weighted percentage values (free throws and fields goals).